Vishvesh1542/Organic-Notes/Special Reaction and Tests/Tests of Organic Chemistry.md

 - The reagent is called "Ammoniacal Silver Nitrate in basic medium"
 - **Observation**- $\ce{R-C#CAg}$ is a white precipitate so white color appears
 - **What this tells us**- That terminal alkyne is present in mixture
-- **Note**- Many functional groups show tollen's test so we will be kinda unsure whether its alkyne of something else
+- **Note**- Many functional groups show tollen's test so we will be kinda unsure whether its alkyne of something else ( Ex- Aniline and Phenol also show this test )
 %%ef%%

 ## Cuprous Chloride Test ( Test for terminal alkynes )